Getting used to self-guided study

 Tomás, youth volunteer, talks to Fiona, Jigsaw clinician, about the importance of creating a study space for yourself.

 Exercise to get going

-Heading off to do some exercise may seem counterproductive instead of studying, but it can help to improve productivity.
-Most of the time when we’re unsure of how or where to start, we sit at our desks feeling stuck.
+Heading off to do some exercise may seem counterproductive instead of studying.
+But it can help to improve productivity.
+Most of the time when we’re unsure how or where to start, we sit at our desks feeling stuck.

 Changing our mindset

 A bad experience with a particular subject or lecturer can impact our view of our ability.
-When we believe we’re not good at something, then we are more likely to believe it’s pointless putting in the effort.
+When we believe we’re not good at something, we’re more likely to believe it’s pointless putting in the effort.

 A simple strategy to help you change your outlook and keep motivated is to set SMART goals.

-Having a clear idea of what you want to accomplish and how to get there reinforces the mindset that it is possible.
-It gives you a clear plan of action on how you are going to approach study.
-This can also help with anxiety and procrastination when it comes to self-directed study.
+Clearly knowing what you want to accomplish, and how to get there, reinforces the mindset that it is possible.
+It gives you a simple plan of action on how to approach study.
+This can also help with anxiety and procrastination in regard to self-directed study.